sdemyanov/ConvNet/README.md

 - Random numbers are used for generating weights, shuffling batches and dropout.
 Thus, if want to get identical resutls in both Matlab and C++ versions, you need to use the same initial weights, do not use shuffling and set dropout to 0.
 Note, that these versions produce different random numbers for the same seeds.

-SOME COMMENTS

-- The library was developed for Matlab, but probably works in Octave as well.
-In case the matlab "imdilate" function does not work, you can use the mex-function "maxscale" instead.
-Just uncomment it in the corresponding block and compile by 'mex maxscale' if necessary.

-- In order to achieve compatibility with mex, there are some unnecessary transpose operations in the matlab code.
-If you do need it, you can remove them.

 ACKNOLEDGEMENTS

+- Almost all CUDA kernels were taken from the library of Alex Krizhevsky [cuda-convnet2](https://code.google.com/p/cuda-convnet2/).
+Enormous thanks to Alex for saving so much time.

+- The C++ version was inspired by [Yichuan Tang](http://www.cs.toronto.edu/~tang) and his [solution](http://code.google.com/p/deep-learning-faces/) for the Kaggle Facial Expression Recognition Challenge.
+The structure of C++ code was originated from there.

 - The original Matlab code and the "mnist_uint8.mat" workspace was created by [Rasmus Berg Palm](dtu.academia.edu/RasmusBergPalm) and can be found in his [DeepLearnToolbox](https://github.com/rasmusbergpalm/DeepLearnToolbox).
 The Matlab version basically remained the same structure as there.

-- The C++ version was inspired by [Yichuan Tang](http://www.cs.toronto.edu/~tang) and his [solution](http://code.google.com/p/deep-learning-faces/) for the Kaggle Facial Expression Recognition Challenge.
-The structure of C++ code was originated from there.